 Literals

-Literals represent constants, which possess a specific value as well as a corresponding data type.
+Literals represent constants that possess a specific value as well as a corresponding data type.
 Literals can be entered into tables as values or used within queries as constants, for example, in comparisons or function parameters.
-If the literal displays a different data type to the assigned or comparison type, the data type which is smaller is converted implicitly.
+If the literal displays a different data type than the assigned or comparison type, the data type that is smaller is implicitly converted.

 Examples